davidgohel/officer/README.md

 ## Ressources

-The help pages are located at:
+The help pages are in a bookdown located at:

 <https://ardata-fr.github.io/officeverse/>